dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 FFT of 5 horizontal waves         |  FFT of 10 horizontal waves      | FFT of 15 diagonal  waves
 <img src="https://github.com/dwang0721/Facial-Recognition-using-Fourier-Transform/blob/master/output%20images/5%20wave%20sine%20fft.jpg" alt="Smiley face" height="230" width="260"> | <img src="https://github.com/dwang0721/Facial-Recognition-using-Fourier-Transform/blob/master/output%20images/10%20wave%20sine%20fft.jpg" alt="Smiley face" height="230" width="260"> | <img src="https://github.com/dwang0721/Facial-Recognition-using-Fourier-Transform/blob/master/output%20images/15%20wave%20sine%20fft.jpg" alt="Smiley face" height="230" width="260">

-As we can see from above result: After Fourier Transform, each frequency is decomposed into 2 white pixels, symetrical to the origin (0,0). higher frequecies pixels (FFT) are farther away from the origin and their direction aligns with the wave direction.
-Guess what happens if we combine and overlay the obove three images and do a Fourier Transform?
+As we can see from the above result: After Fourier Transform, each frequency is decomposed into 2 white pixels, symmetrical to the origin (0,0).
+Higher frequencies pixels are farther away from the origin and their direction aligns with the wave direction.
+Guess what happens if we overlay the above three images and do a Fourier Transform?

 Three waves combined | FFT of Three waves combined :-------------------------:|:-------------------------: